cosmos72/gomacro/README.md

   The imported libraries will be **compiled**, not interpreted, so they will be as fast as in compiled Go.

+  For a graphical user interface on top of gomacro, see (Gophernotes)[https://github.com/gopherdata/gophernotes].
+  It is a Go kernel for Jupyter notebooks and nteract, and uses gomacro for Go code evaluation.

 * a library that adds Eval() and scripting capabilities to your Go programs in few lines of code:
 	```